Uranium Pentoxide SDS

 Inhalation: Harmful, possible risk of irreversible effects through inhalation.

-Ingestion: Very Toxic, danger of very serious irreversible effects if swallowed.
+Ingestion: Very Toxic, danger of irreversible effects if ingested.

 Skin contact: Harmful, danger of serious damage to health by prolonged skin contact.